microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/.mchp_private/doxygen_src/markdown-files/getting_started.md

 - Within Range
 - Out Of Range

 Fault Monitor source values are either compared against a user-defined constant (static threshold), or another variable (dynamic threshold).
-THe Fault Monitor further supports two thresholds, one defining the Fault Trip Level and a second Fault REcovery Level.
+THe Fault Monitor further supports two thresholds, one defining the Fault Trip Level and a second Fault Recovery Level.
 Depending on the type of comparison selected, the range between both thresholds is either interpreted as hysteresis or range. (see **Fault Handler Library** for details)

 The fundamental mechanism of detecting fault conditions and creating trip and recovery responses is based on a simple, adjustable detection filter, which does not influence the monitored value but delays the response of the software.
 Depending on the type of value monitored, the firmware may need to react sooner or later while the fault detection sensitivity needs to be adjusted accordingly to prevent the power supply from unintended shut downs.